History of Education MA

-People with a strong interest in social history, including teachers working in primary, secondary and further education and local authorities; school governors; policy-makers; politicians, and people working in the field of history and education, such as archaeologists, museum curators and archivists.
+People with an interest in history, including teachers and others working in all areas of education; school governors; policy-makers and politicians; and people working in the field of history and education, such as archaeologists, museum curators and archivists.

 A good first degree.